wdgstl/ds2002-course/dataprojects/dp1.md

     def get_albums():
     ```

 10. Next, as part of your function, set up a database connection.
 This will be a `MySQLdb.connection` object, which means you can reuse the connection and all of its available methods.
-Use the connection string below but **update** your `db` name.
+Use the connection string and be sure the `DB` value is set as a variable in your code.

     ```
         db = MySQLdb.connect(host=HOST, user=USER, passwd=PASS, db=DB)